iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> I don't know what this app was supposed to do but so far it's done absolutely nothing regarding Covid-19 exposure.
+When I was exposed, it didn't alert me.
+When that exposure was reported to the local health department, it still didn't let me know.
+When I tried to manually update the app with exposure details ... well, that's not a feature so again I have to ask: what's this app supposed to do?
+Giving it two stars because I believe the intention was good but the execution was lackluster.<br> :date: __2021-04-12 00:41:30__

 > Used to only notify you once about bluetooth, now does it all the time.
 That incentivizes me to uninstall since you cannot turn that notification off.
 Unfortunate.<br> :date: __2021-03-18 04:36:52__